 - The Social Science and Humanities Research Council of Canada (SSHRC) – Insight Development Grant (2 grants), Standard Research Grant and funding for Sustainable Prosperity Research Network and the Alberta Climate Change Dialogue CURA.

 - The Alberta Carbon Capture and Storage Development Council, Alberta Department of Energy, for research into economic models for CCS support, provided through CABREE.
 Funds retained within my CABREE research account to support future projects.

 - The VanHorne Center for Regulatory Affairs.
 Academic director honorarium and support for hosting a conference on pipeline regulation in the Spring of 2012.

 - Alberta School of Business, School of Retailing, Walmart Research Grant.
 Funding used for teaching release and research assistance.

-During calendar years 2009-2012 (to date), I have performed paid consulting work for the following organizations:
+During calendar years 2009-2012, I performed paid consulting work for the following organizations:

 - The National Roundtable on the Environment and the Economy, Government of Canada.

 - Environment Canada, Government of Canada.